Selventa/whistle/README.rst

 Downloading
 -----------

-Prebuilt distributions are `available for download`_.
+Prebuilt distributions are available for download:

+`for OpenBEL Framework 2.0`_.
+`for OpenBEL framework 3.0`_. (can use orthology information)

 Building
 --------